DjangoGirls/tutorial/en/django_views/README.md

 ![Error](images/error.png)

-This one is easy: *TemplateDoesNotExist*.
-Let's fix this bug and create a template in the next chapter!
+There is no "It works" anymore, huh?
+Don't worry, it's just an error page, nothing to be scared of!
+They're actually pretty useful.
+You can read that *TemplateDoesNotExist*.
+This one is easy: Let's fix this bug and create a template in the next chapter!

 > Learn more about Django views by reading the official documentation: https://docs.djangoproject.com/en/1.9/topics/http/views/